You Only Have One Day In Rome…

 - Via della Scala has plenty of great eating options and bars too.

-One Night In Rome
+Where To Stay For One Day In Rome

 - Trastevere Bridge Apartment sleeps up to 5 people and would be the perfect apartment for a family or 2 couples.
 A great location, immaculately clean and modern with a small terrace and well-equipped kitchen.